SFDO-Community-Sprints/DLRS-Documentation/docs/Cookbook/Campaigns,-Registrations,-Applications.md

 - Show the first or last Campaign on Account instead, using Account as the relationship field.

-**Contributed by** Amanda Styles, [Traction on Demand](https://www.tractionondemand.com/)
+**Contributed by** Amanda Styles

 ## Account: First Event Purchased Date

 **Description**

-> Rolls up the date of the first event that someone in a household has purchased a ticket for.
+> this recipe rolls up the date of the first event that someone in a household has purchased a ticket for.
 The ticket record must be active, and the amount paid for the ticket must be greater than $0.
-This version is specifically for _PatronManager_ users, and summarizes custom Ticket Order Item records, but you could use it for any custom objects that represent tickets or registrations.
+This version is specifically for _**PatronManager**_ users, and summarizes custom Ticket Order Item records, but you could use it for any custom objects that represent tickets or registrations.

 **Objects, Fields, Relationships**